Gender diversity within Oxfordshire’s innovation ecosystem

 The Centre for Diversity Policy Research and Practice is part of Advanced Oxford member, Oxford Brookes University, and sits within the Business School.
 The Centre specialises in research on equality and diversity issues in the workplace and in the wider labour market.
 The Centre is externally funded from a range of sources – the European Commission, Engineering and Physical Sciences Research Council (EPSRC), EU Horizon 2020, Advance-HE and Human Rights Commission.

-Advanced Oxford is working with The Centre for Diversity Policy Research and Practice and sponsors a PhD studentship, which is held by Hannah Tornow.
-Hannah started her PhD in January, 2021.
-We will be posting regular blogs on Hannah’s research throughout her PhD, which can be found on this page.
+Advanced Oxford worked with The Centre for Diversity Policy Research and Practice and sponsored a PhD studentship, which was held by Hannah Tornow.
+Hannah started her PhD in January, 2021 and was awarded her doctorate in autumn 2024.
+We will be posted a number of blogs throughout Hannah’s research, which can be found on this page.

 (i) at the level of the individual – through a survey